BraneShop/BraneShop.github.io/src/templates/dlw-content.md

   <li>~&nbsp;Google&nbsp;Colaboratory</li>
 </ul>

-<p> The deep learning workshop is taking a brief hiatus.
-Please subscribe to
-the newsletter for updates! </p>
+<p> The deep learning workshop is taking a brief hiatus while it takes on a new form.
+Please subscribe to the newsletter for updates! </p>